AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/insights-agent.md

 ## Best practices

-- Start with a specific question rather than a broad one. \"What is the completion rate for the Safety Training course in the North America user group?\" returns more useful results than \"Show me completion data.\"
+- Start with a specific question rather than a broad one. \"What is the completion rate for the Safety Training course in the North America user group?\" returns more useful results than \"Show me completion data."
 - Use exact Adobe Learning Manager terms when naming content and learner groups.
 The query writing guide lists the correct terms to use.
 - If the agent asks a clarifying question, treat it as a signal to refine your original query.
 The more specific your question, the fewer clarifications are needed.
 - Review the **Approach** section before acting on the results, especially for compliance-related queries where accuracy is critical.
+- **Specify whether to include or exclude waitlisted learners**.
+By default, enrollment count queries include learners who are on a waitlist alongside active, confirmed enrollments.
+If you need only active participants, explicitly exclude waitlisted learners in your query.
+For example: "How many learners are directly enrolled in the Safety Training course, excluding waitlisted learners?"
+The agent will disclose in the Approach section that the exclusion was applied.
+Without this instruction, enrollment totals may include a significant proportion of waitlisted learners who have not yet started the content.

 ## Write effective queries for the Insights Agent